solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 Example: $${300Wh \over 12V} = 25Ah$$

-Use a 50Ah deep-cycle battery** to ensure reliable backup power.
+Keep in mind that most battery types should not be drawn down to 100% of what they're rated for.
+In this example let's pretend we're looking for an AGM battery that should only be drawn down 50%.
+So you'd need an AGM battery rated to at least 50Ah.
+And it's best to bump that up (say to 60Ah or 100Ah) if you want to ensure that you're system is reliable.

 ### Step 4: Pick a Charge Controller

-Use the formula:
+Charge controllers are usually rated by maximum amprage.
+Use this formula to determine how many amps you'll be passing through the charge controller:

 $$Charge Controller (A) = {Solar Panel (W) \over Battery Voltage (V)}$$

 Example: $${100W \over 12V} = 8.3A$$

-Use a 10A or 15A charge controller for safety.
+Use a 10A or 15A charge controller for safety or incase you want to add capacity.

 ### Step 5: Consider Extra Power for Accessories

-If running a laptop, fan, or additional radios, increase battery size to 75Ah–100Ah.
+If running a laptop, fan, or additional radios, increase battery size to 100Ah.

 If using higher power modes (SSB, FM, digital), allow extra power margin.